Vegan Crêpes with Strawberry Rhubarb Compote

 I was surprised at how easy it was to veganize crêpes, as I had concerns that they wouldn’t hold up well when frying, due to the omission of the eggs.
 I can happily report that this isn’t the case.
 Sure, crêpes are generally a little more delicate, but this vegan version isn’t trickier to work with than any other crêpe recipe.

 I used oat milk for this recipe, which is my go-to milk, due to its relatively small environmental footprint.
-I have also tried this recipe with pea milk, which has a similar consistency and that also worked very well.
+I have also tried this recipe with pea and soy milk, which have a similar consistency and that also worked very well.
 I have not tried other milk alternatives, though I don’t see why they shouldn’t work.
 If you make this with another kind of milk, you may need to adjust the amount (e.g. add a little less when working with thinner kinds of milk such as almond).

 If you tried this recipe with another milk alternative, let us know in the comment section down below. 🙂